J-PAL Training and Education

 |English||July 9–August 10, 2018|

-J-PAL 350x - Measuring Health Outcomes in Field Surveys: This free course focuses on the fundamentals of collecting health information, with an emphasis on measuring health outcomes in low-income settings.
-Participants will learn how to measure individual and population health, select health indicators and measurement tools, and design surveys, as well as explore practical issues related to safety, hygiene, and ethics.
+J-PAL 350x - Measuring Health Outcomes in Field Surveys: This free course focuses on the fundamentals of collecting health information, with an emphasis on measuring outcomes in low-income settings.
+Participants will learn how to measure individual and population health, select indicators and measurement tools, and design surveys, as well as explore practical issues related to safety, hygiene, and ethics.
 The nine-week course is offered once a year and hosted on the MITx platform.
 Learn more about J-PAL 350x.

 The next J-PAL 350x course is scheduled to start on September 25, 2018 and will run until November 20.